Home » Holidays » Christmas » Gold Jewel Christmas Deer Craft

 This post may contain affiliate links that won’t change your price but will share some commission.

-The Inspiration for the Gold Jewel Christmas Deer Craft
+Inspiration for the Gold Jewel Christmas Deer

 Today I am sharing with you this super easy and amazing Gold Jewel Christmas Deer Craft.

-First of all let’s review the supply list.
+First of all, let’s review the supply list.
 You can modify this to your preference if you would rather have a silver deer instead of gold and so on.

 Supplies

-• Mod podge
+• Mod Podge

 • Gold spray paint